P7XCKD/NF/Notes Factory/Semister 3/Rough Work/eup.md

 4. **Templates**: Predefined project templates for quick setup.
 5. **Extensions**: Wide range of plugins and extensions.
 6. **Cross-Platform Development**: Supports multiple platforms like Windows, macOS, Linux.

+5
+**Events** in programming refer to occurrences or actions recognized by software, commonly used in graphical user interfaces (GUIs) to trigger specific functions or methods in response to user interactions such as button clicks or key presses, facilitating interactive application behavior.